IPG-Automotive-UK/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Author checklist before assigning a reviewer

 - [ ] Reviewed my own code-diff.
+- [ ] Branch has been run in docker.
 - [ ] Assigned to me.
 - [ ] Relevant tags added.
 - [ ] Appropriate tests have been added.